LFPy/LFPy/documentation/sources/information.rst

     If this step fails, see the next section.

-    LFPy was tested to work with NEURON 7.2 and the 7.3 development branch, we had some issues with NEURON 7.1.
+    LFPy was tested to work with NEURON 7.2 and the 7.3 development branch, we had some issues with a precompiled version of NEURON 7.1.

 4.  `Cython <http://cython.org>`_ (C-extensions for python) to speed up simulations of extracellular fields.
-Tested with version > 1.4.
+Tested with version > 1.4., and known to fail with version 1.1.

 Installing LFPy
 ---------------

-1. Download the LFPy source distribution (LFPy-0.9.tar.gz) and unpack.
+1. Download the LFPy source distribution (LFPy-x.x.tar.gz) and unpack.

-2. In LFPy-0.9 run
+2. In "LFPy-x.x/" run
     ::

         sudo python setup.py install